We welcome your submissions.

-FC welcomes your own longer original posts – from a few paragraphs to something
+FC welcomes your own original posts – from three to four paragraphs to a more developed two to five page article.

 Fundraising is broadly interpreted: you may work in a large Development

-operation or be an individual (and not circumscribed by walls) such as a documentary maker, etc.
+operation or be an individual (and not circumscribed by walls) such as a consultant, documentary maker, etc.

 Some ideas, from the technical to strategic to societal and cultural, that you may like to use as jumping boards: